 Chaucer’s The Canterbury Tales is a collection of stories that all fit within one single narrative, yet each could also stand alone.
 This narrative strategy is referred to as a frame narrative, in which a larger story serves as the framework within which a series of smaller tales fit.
 Examine the structure of this particular frame narrative and analyze its function.
 Does this narrative strategy work?
 What are its advantages in “The Canterbury Tales”?
 Does it present any disadvantages?
-How might The Canterbury Tales have been different if a different narrative approach had been employed?
-(Click here for a great article about the use of frame narratives in The Canterbury Tales and another work of medieval literature, The Decameron by Boccaccio)
+How might The Canterbury Tales have been different if a different narrative approach had been employed? ( and another work of medieval literature, The Decameron by Boccaccio)

 Thesis Statement / Essay Topic #2: “The Canterbury Tales” as Social Anecdote and Social Antidote

 One of the reasons why The Canterbury Tales has endured in the literary canon for centuries is that it represents a slice of medieval life while simultaneously serving as an antidote to the extreme social difficulties of that period, namely, the Plague.
 Notice that multiple social classes, genders, and perspectives are represented in “The Canterbury Tales”, and that each teller of tales has ample time to entertain, incite, or persuade the listener to adopt his or her point of view.
 Choose two specific tales from “The Canterbury Tales” representing distinctly different viewpoints and compare and contrast their tellers, as well as their content, and the effect on the listeners.
 How do these two tales function both as social anecdotes and as social antidotes?

 Thesis Statement / Essay Topic #3: The Treatment of Love and Marriage in The Canterbury Tales